Cosmian/kms/documentation/docs/cli/covercrypt/keys.md

 - all partitions which are `Top Secret` will be encrypted using post-quantum hybridized cryptography, as indicated by the `::+` suffix on the value,
 - all other partitions will use classic cryptography.

+Tags can later be used to retrieve the keys.
+Tags are optional.

 **Usage:**

 ```sh